Sigaram: Soundtrack

 The soundtrack was composed by S. P. Balasubrahmanyam, who also played the lead role, with lyrics written by Vairamuthu.
-The song "Itho Itho En Pallavi" is a remake of the song "Priya Priya Vinodave" from the 1987 Kannada film Sowbhagya Lakshmi, composed by Balasubrahmanyam.
-The song "Muthamma Ennai" is based on "Happy Together" by the Turtles, while the first line of "Vannam Konda" was inspired by the Hindi song "Kabhi Khud Pe" which was composed by Jaidev.
+The song "Itho Itho En Pallavi" is based on "Priya Priya Vinodave" from the 1987 Kannada film Sowbhagya Lakshmi, composed by Balasubrahmanyam.
+The song "Muthamma Ennai" is based on "Happy Together" by the Turtles, while the first line of "Vannam Konda" was inspired by the Hindi song "Kabhi Khud Pe" which was composed by Jaidev for the film Hum Dono (1961).
+It is set in Pilu, a Hindustani raga.

 Release and reception

 Sigaram was released on 11 January 1991.
 N. Krishnaswamy of The Indian Express wrote on 25 January, "The script bristles with humo [sic] as well as tragic sequences, and if there is something to quarrel with it is the way it is structured."
-Another critic wrote "Sigaram," an intimate portrait of a music director, played by SPB.
-Told in flashbacks, this presents the highs and lows of an artist as a series of vignettes that seem self-contained at times, but are tightly woven into a smooth narrative.
-With an eye for realism and a talent for profound dialogue, Ananthu makes this a memorable entry into the annals of parallel cinema."
 C. R. K. of Kalki wrote that though the songs were melodious, they were too many.
 The film was a commercial success, with Balasubrahmanyam attributing it to Vairamuthu's lyrics and Yesudas' singing.
+Balasubrahmanyam won the Film Fans Association Award for Best Music Director.